gcgarciab/ArqSoft-Muro/README.md

 - Tania Hurtado
 - Wilman Guarín

-This project is the Presentation Layer of Muro Application, this was development with ReactJS and Reactstrap.
+This project is the Presentation Layer of Muro Application, this is being developed with ReactJS and Reactstrap.

 ## Run App